One of the most Frequently Asked Questions in Human History.

-There are many factors that influence healthy hair growth.
+Many factors influence healthy hair growth.
 These encompass a wide range of emotional and lifestyle conditions that can prevent the body from effectively absorbing the essential nutrients it needs to support healthy hair.

 Hormonal changes associated with menopause can affect the healthy hair growth cycle.
 While this menopausal side effect is relatively rare, it has been known to occur in some cases.
 Other hormonal changes in the body have been known to affect hair thinning and loss in some women.
 Women can experience problems with their hair due to a hormone imbalance and increased sensitivity to the male hormones found naturally in women’s bodies.

-Pregnancy, while a beautiful and natural process, can be a stressful event for a woman’s body.
-Consequently, it’s common for women to experience hair thinning or even bald patches post-partum as their hormone levels normalize.
+While a beautiful and natural process, pregnancy can be a stressful event for a woman's body.
+Consequently, it's common for women to experience hair thinning or even bald patches post-partum as their hormone levels normalize.
 However, this is usually a temporary condition and should reverse itself in time.
-Please note, we do not recommend that women take Viviscal hair vitamins, during pregnancy or breastfeeding.
+Please note, we do not recommend that women take Viviscal hair vitamins during pregnancy or breastfeeding

 The Pill is the most common form of contraception for women.
 It contains a mixture of progestin and estrogen, which occasionally can affect healthy hair growth in those who have a hereditary history of hair loss.